Diophantine problems in solvable groups: Introduction

-We finish the paper by studying free (solvable-by-nilpotent) groups, i.e.\ those groups of the form $F/(\gamma_c(F)^{(d)})$ for some free group $F$ and some $c, d\geq1$.
-Note that these include free solvable groups. \begin{theorem} Let $G$ be a finitely generated nonabelian free (solvable-by-nilpotent) group.
-Then the ring $\mbb Z$ is e-interpretable in $G$, and $\mc{D}(G)$ is undecidable. \end{theorem}
+{ {\ref{t: solvable_by_nilpotent}} \begin{theorem} Let $G$ be a finitely generated nonabelian free (solvable-by-nilpotent) group.
+Then the ring $\mbb Z$ is e-interpretable in $G$, and $\mc{D}(G)$ is undecidable. \end{theorem} }

-This extends Romankov's result that f.g.\ free metabelian groups have undecidable Diophantine problem \cite{Romankov_free_metabelian} (in fact Romankov proves the stronger result that single equations are undecidable in free metabelian groups of countable rank).
+The above includes all f.g.\ non-abelian free solvable groups, and it extends Romankov's result that f.g.\ free metabelian groups have undecidable Diophantine problem \cite{Romankov_free_metabelian} (in fact Romankov proves the stronger result that single equations are undecidable in free metabelian groups of countable rank).

+{ {\ref{t: free_solvable}} \begin{theorem} Let $G$ be a finitely generated nonabelian free solvable group.
+Then the ring $\mbb Z$ is e-interpretable in $G$, and $\mc{D}(G)$ is undecidable. \end{theorem} }